 The Operator maintains records of its carbon footprint and finds means to make a positive difference in its operations and community engagements.
-There was a slight increase in the annual electricity consumption from 2.427 kWh/MT output in 2021 to 2.5 kWh/MT output in 2022.
+There was a slight decrease in the annual electricity consumption from 2.5 kWh/MT output in 2022 to 2.21 kWh/MT output in 2023.
 On the other hand, the Operator was also able to lower annual fuel consumption of service vehicles by 3% through controlled allocation per department and oil consumption by 3%/MT output by year end through continued use of synthetic oil for equipment.
 The Operator aims to maintain lowering both electricity and fuel consumption by 3% to 5% yearly.